 Sculpted by the forces of volcanoes, glaciers, wind, and rain, the resulting mountains, valleys, streams, and lakes are a masterpiece of nature’s artistry.
 The Ute Indian tribe long inhabited this area before they were replaced by miners in the 1800s, who came in search of silver, gold, lead, and zinc.
 These hardy pioneers carved a network of roads through this rugged terrain to enable them to transport ore and supplies by mule-drawn wagons to and from Silverton, Ouray, and Lake City.

-The main loop is only part of the experience as miles of designated side routes allow visitors to access a number of other sites.
+The main loop is only part of the experience as miles of designated side routes allow visitors to access several other sites.

 Courtesy Rules of the Alpine Loop